kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 ## General Rules

 The Encapsulated Language starts counting ordinals from 0.
-Numerals are placed in decreasing order of value.
+Digits are placed in decreasing order of value.

 | Approved Date |    Vote Summary    | Link                                                                                                            |
 | ------------- | :----------------: | --------------------------------------------------------------------------------------------------------------- |